Share this

 Sean Ronnie Hill, Director and Architect at RISE Design Studio, interviewed by BBC London on how better design can help London homes beat the rising risk of overheating.

-Why London Homes Overheat
+Why So Many London Homes Overheat

 Some of the most effective passive cooling strategies include: